Pixate/pixate-freestyle-ios/README.txt

 INSTALLATION LOCATION
 ---------------------

-THe PixateFreestyle folder has been placed into your Documents folder.
+The PixateFreestyle folder has been placed into your Documents folder.

 LICENSE
 -------